LSU-UE4/UE5-Level-Design/ramps2/README.md

 ##### `Step 10.`\|`UE5LD`| :large_blue_diamond:

-Now when you run the game and select these objects you will notice that there is no gizmo for translation, scale or rotation.
+Now when you run the game and select these objects you will notice that there is no gizmo for translation, scale or rotation on the ramps or landscapes.
+But for other objects we did not lock we can still edit and move them.

 ![alt text](images/.png)